-Get quotes – Your initial step will be to get a number of quotes from local, licenced electricians who offer the type of work you want to have done.
+Get quotes – Your initial step will be to get a number of quotes from local electricians who are license to perform the type of work need.
 For instance:

 - Electrical systems –Look for sparkies who provide specific services for electrical systems such as alarm systems or home entertainment systems.
 Doing this gives you quotes from electricians who are experts in these kinds of systems so that you will get the best solutions for your home or business.